-Class II Division 1 / Zone 21 [Equipment Group III, Equipment Protection Level (EPL) Db ]
+Class II Division 1 / Zone 21 [Equipment Group III, Equipment Protection Level (EPL) Db]

 This area classification is one where the risk of ignitable concentrations of dust is present at all or some of the time.
 The protection concepts used for Class II Division 1 is similar to flamepath, except with additional dust exclusion paths designed for the rotating shaft.
 In the international designations, this concept is referred to as dust ignition proof or Ex tD.
 External surface temperature remains the limiting factor.
 Thermal limiting devices such as thermostats, thermistors or RTDs may be provided on these motors to limit the external surface temperature during overload conditions.
-If thermostats are provided as a condition of certification, it is the installer's responsibility to make sure that these devices are provided to as suitable switching devices. properly connected to a suitable switching device.
+If thermostats are provided as a condition of certification, it is the installer's responsibility to make sure that these devices are intended to the switching devices are intended to the switching devices are suitable switching devices are properly connected to a suitable switching device.
 Note: In the North American area classification sy In the North American area classification system, Class III exists for fibers and flyings.
 In the IEC designation, both dusts and flyings are absorbed into Group III.

-Class II Division 2 / Zone 22 [Equipment Group III, Equipment Protection Level (EPL) Dc ] This area classification is one where the risk of exposure to ignitable concentrations of dust are not likely to occur under normal operating conditions and relies heavily on the housekeeping practices within the installation.
+Class II Division 2 / Zone 22 [Equipment Group III, Equipment Protection Level (EPL) Dc] This area classification is one where the risk of exposure to ignitable concentrations of dust are not likely to occur under normal operating conditions and relies heavily on the housekeeping practices within the installation.